rita-barbosa/LAPR4-2324/docs/sprint-c/us_1020/readme.md

 - 1020.2.
 The system is required to notify both the customer linked to the job opening and the candidate about the selected application.

+- 1020.3.
+The first N applications, where N is the number of vacancies, are the one to be selected.

+- 1020.4.
+The application status of all the job openings in the rank must be updated.

 **Dependencies/References:**

 We understand that this requirement pertains to reference NFR11, which specifies that the solution should be deployed